tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 - `Strava <https://www.strava.com/activities/1942090884>`__

 Rode with Ellen all day.
 She says I am faster, but she chugs along.
-So after my breaks we are a good match.
+So taking into account my breaks, we are a good match.

 Stopped in Buena Vista for a Mexican hot chocolate and a cinnamon roll.
 Also went to City Market.
 Individual drink packets seem to be